encore428/BECapstone/API_funcspec.md

 - Except for POST, return 404 if Access control record for User{email/uid} to Todo{tid} does not exist.
 - For POST request: If there is no existing access, create the access according to the request;  If the targetted access control record already exists, upgraded to write access if the POST is to create a write, otherwise, the access control is not changed.
-- For PUT request, if the targetted access control record already exists, it will be updated to read or write as per the PUT request.
+- For PUT request, the targetted access control record will be updated to read or write as per the PUT request.
 - The request when executed successfully, will return with status code 200, and in JSON object format the access control record just created (POST), just updated (PUT), or just before deletion (DELETE).
+This is the case even if the POST or PUT request does not require any change to the existing access control record.

 **CUD endpoints to maintain Items**
 - POST/items to create an Item as the child of Todo{tid}.
 - PUT/items/{iid} to update Item{iid}.
 - DELETE/items/{iid} to delete Item{iid}.
 - Request body to provide {tid} and {title} for POST; one or more of these: {title}, {completed}, {new_tid} for PUT.
 - Return 404 if Item{iid} does not exist.
-When it exists, obtain {tid} from the Item record.
+When it does exist, obtain {tid} from the retrieved Item record.
 - For PUT, if {new_tid} is provided, return 404 if Todo{new_tid} does not exist.
 - For POST and DELETE, the authenticated user must have write access to Todo{tid} that is the parent of the Item{iid}.
 - For PUT, the authenticated user must have read or write access to Todo{tid} that is the parent of the Item{iid}.